 Currently, Karma’s lone consumer offering, the GS-6 PHEV comes with OTA capabilities standard.
 This includes over-the-air updates to ADAS, adaptive cruise control, electric motor software, and battery control management systems to name a few.

 This is in addition to more common OTA updates like infotainment, instrument clusters, and touchscreen controls.
 Karma Automotive has an all-electric GSe-6 on the way as well, which is sure to feature the same capabilities, if not more.

 Chinese automaker Li Auto does currently offer over-the-air software upgrades.
 However, like many of the automakers on this list, it has yet to crack the code for firmware updates.
 Li Auto currently offers OTA software updates to driver interface components within its EVs.

 Last fall, Li pushed V1.4 to drivers offering over twenty different upgrades and optimizations.
 This update included features like Bluetooth connectivity for iPads, assisted driving mileage stats, and new touchscreen interfaces.
 We are currently unable to find a timeline on any additional OTA functions in the works, though.

-While we have yet to see an Air deliver, there have been countless updates from its manufacturer about what the EV will be capable of.
-As a result, the ability to provide OTA software updates on a regular basis will remain a foundational part of Lucid Air’s design.
-Lucid has previously mentioned OTA capabilities regarding its DreamDrive ADAS system, as well as user interface and experience systems.
+From what we’ve gathered so far, the ability to provide OTA software updates on a regular basis will remain a foundational part of Lucid Air’s design.
+Lucid Motors has previously mentioned OTA capabilities regarding its DreamDrive ADAS system, as well as user interface and experience systems.